CSBioAzim/CSBioAzim.github.io/_pages/about.md

  ## News
  * I will give an invited talk on AI’s Impact on the Future of Biotechnology at [MIT Department of Engineering](https://neet.mit.edu/threads/lm) in October 2025.
-* I gave an invited talk at [Boston Biotech Summit](https://bostonbiotechnologysummit.com/program/speakers/) about how AI is transforming value creation in biotech ([blog about talk](https://www.cpl.com/blog/2025/07/ai-transforms-digital-health-key-insights-from-recent-biotech-summits)).
+* I gave an invited talk at [Boston Biotech Summit 2025](https://bostonbiotechnologysummit.com/program/speakers/) about how AI is transforming value creation in biotech ([a blog about my talk](https://www.cpl.com/blog/2025/07/ai-transforms-digital-health-key-insights-from-recent-biotech-summits)).

 * I presented our paper on multimodal foundational model for gRNA activity prediction at ICML 2025, Vancover ([fulltext](https://openreview.net/pdf/53cf4d58ae4c7f9bee4b2f82d0d81d4a54fe65bb.pdf))
-*  I gave an invited talk at[Boston Biotech Summit](https://bostonbiotechnologysummit.com/program/speakers/) about AI applications in biotech and pharmaceutical industry ([pre summit interveiw](https://www.youtube.com/watch?v=enxpQX6PFiQ)).
+*  I gave an invited talk at [Boston Biotech Summit 2024](https://bostonbiotechnologysummit.com/program/speakers/) about AI applications in biotech and pharmaceutical industry ([pre summit interveiw](https://www.youtube.com/watch?v=enxpQX6PFiQ)).